D-spec-sec/InfoSec/Sec Models/Model Types.md

 ### Bell Lapadula
 security model primarily focuses on maintaining the secrecy of information by controlling access based on security clearances and classifications.
 It emphasizes confidentiality over integrity.
-No read up, no write down
+No read up, no write down.
 Simple Security rule, Star property rule, Strong star property rule

 ### Biba